rozanalias/rozanalias/README.md

 - # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-My name is Rozan Alias and I am one of the Data Scientist for future , I am from Egypt living in NYC , Currently working hard to develop my data scientist skills to get my dream job 👩‍🎓
+My name is Rozan Alias and I am one of the data scientists for the future , I am from Egypt living in NYC , Currently working hard to develop my data scientist skills to get my dream job 👩‍🎓

 You can find me on [![LinkedIn][3.2]][3].